WWII Operation Whitebox

 WHAT SETS IT APART:

 For starters, this is a WWII-themed game, and while there are others on the market, this one scratches the WWII RPG itch for me, whereas the others did not.
 Having grown up playing D&D and various iterations of it over the years, the rules come across as very simple, easy to digest, and internalize.
 However, there are a few nuances that might trip some folks up.

 First, it might feel odd to apply your DEX modifier to ranged combat, but in reality, is firing a gun all that different from firing a short bow or crossbow in a fantasy setting?
 It really isn’t!
 Another thing that stood out to me was the high damage values, but let’s face it, weapons in WWII are obviously more deadly than in any fantasy setting.
 Aside from these things, GMs and players should be able to jump right and kill some Nazis without much trouble.

 The game itself does not promote the use of magic for obvious thematical reasons, but they have not completely forsaken it.
-There is a section dedicated to Nazi Occult Research and other sundry things the Nazis were involved with that should scratch that itch for most players and GMs.
-These are areas, are specifically add-ons and not a main part of the game, but will give your game that pulpy action atmosphere.
+There is a section dedicated to Nazi Occult Research, and other sundry things the Nazis were involved with that should scratch that itch for most players and GMs.
+These areas are specifically add-ons and not a main part of the game, but will give your game that pulpy action atmosphere.

 The last area I would like to comment on is the replayability of this game.
-Players can create special operations soldiers or operatives from a variety of allied nations to include women!
-Hands down, that is awesome!
+Players can create special operations soldiers or operatives from a variety of allied nations, including women!
+Hands down that is awesome!
 There are so many historical facts of daring do and sabotage that GMs have a huge volume of real-world resources from which to craft missions.
 Additionally, Small Niche Games has published quite a number of missions (future review) for GMs to pick from.
 Endless options abound!